cobinhood/frontend-interview/README.md

 ## Notes
 1. Life is short.
 There are other important things to do.
 Please **DO NOT** spend more than **1 day** on this assignment.
 2. The code should be in **production** quality.
 Performance and code style should be considered.
-3. Feel free to use any language or framework.